gachaclaw/GachaUnity/README.md

    Make sure you have this version installed via Unity Hub

 ---
-## Build and Run with WebGL.rar file
-1. Extract WebGL.rar contents into a folder
-2. Skip section below and follow steps to run locally.

 ## Build and Run (WebGL)

 1. Open the project in Unity